NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

     conda install stereo-pipeline==isis4.4.0

-will install a development version of ASP tied to ISIS 4.4.0.
+will install a development version of ASP together with ISIS 4.4.0.

 If using ISIS, the environmental variable ISISROOT should be set to point to this distribution, such as::